 Graduate Teaching Fellowships

 Licensed attorneys may apply for a fellowship to work as a colleague and student supervisor in one of the Harrison Institute's policy teams.
 Fellows work for approximately two years and receive an LLM degree.
 Fellowship openings depend upon the two-year rotation cycle and whether we have sufficient external funding to offer a position.
-Presently, we have one fellowship opening in our climate team as detailed below.
+Presently, we have one fellowship opening: Adapting to climate change - law and policy.
+You can download the following notice of fellowship here.

 Job Type: Fellowship – Legal; supervise law students in a